PacNetwork/evm-contracts/README.md

-# Camel Contract V2
+# MARS Contracts V2

 A minimal viable product for a contract system, integrating token swapping, staking, and stablecoin functionalities with enhanced deployment and upgrade capabilities.

 ## Project Overview

-This project extends the Camel Contract system with a factory-based deployment mechanism, enabling predictable contract addresses and streamlined upgrades.
+This project extends the MARS Contract system with a factory-based deployment mechanism, enabling predictable contract addresses and streamlined upgrades.
 The solution now includes a `DeployFactory` contract that uses CREATE2 to deploy proxy instances of `PacUSD`, `MMFVault` and `PacUSDStaking`, ensuring address determinism and upgradeability via the UUPS pattern.

 ## Prerequisites